-Here are a few ideas, including many from fellow Cocoflossers, for how to care for your body, mind, and spirit during this era of social distancing.
-They’ll help you to stay sane, cultivate wellness, and maybe even have some much-needed fun — no matter what’s going on in the world.
+Here are a few ideas, including many from fellow Cocoflossers, for how to care for your body, mind, spirit, and community during this extended era of social distancing.
+They’ll help you to stay sane, cultivate wellness, connect with the world, and maybe even have some much-needed fun.

-Rather than view this like another to-do list, please consider it a friendly menu of self-care.
-Sometimes you want a healthy salad, sometimes you’d rather just order a brownie sundae with sprinkles.
-All options are totally fine right now. 🍨
+Rather than view this like another to-do list, please consider it a friendly menu of self-care with opportunities to share, family-style.

 “It’s tough enough to be productive in the best of times let alone when we’re in a global crisis,” said Chris Bailey, a productivity consultant and the author of “Hyperfocus: How to Manage Your Attention in a World of Distraction,” in the New York Times.

-But how do you “do nothing”?
+But if you’re not being conventionally “productive,” what should you do?
 According to writer Jenny Odell in her book “How to Do Nothing: Resisting the Attention Economy,” try birdwatching, if your living space allows it, or “take a walk and learn about the history of your neighborhood … Notice the continual labor of upkeep, the productive work of ‘maintenance and care’ that sustains life in the place where you live.”

 In “30 Lessons for Living: Tried and True Advice from the Wisest Americans,” Cornell University gerontologist Karl Pillemer sums up one piece of advice — savoring small daily pleasures — from the many elders he interviewed this way: